 LISTEN TO THIS RELEASE VIA BANDCAMP BELOW

-LIMITED EDITION 300 ONLY BLACK VINYL LP HOUSED IN FULL PRINTED 350GSM SPINED OUTER SLEEVE (PRINTED ON REVERSE BOARD) WITH BLACK INNER & DOWNLOAD CODE.
+LIMITED EDITION BLACK VINYL LP HOUSED IN FULL PRINTED 350GSM SPINED OUTER SLEEVE (PRINTED ON REVERSE BOARD) WITH BLACK INNER & DOWNLOAD CODE.
 FIRST PRESSING ALSO COMES WITH A WRAP AROUND STYLE OBI STRIP

 A. Mood-Stabilizer Part 1 (19:16)

 B. Mood-Stabilizer Part 2 (17:08)